HolyBlackCat/cpp-tutorials/tooling/articles/debugging_in_terminal.md

 Most of the time you won't be debugging in a terminal (though sometimes this is the only option).
 The goal of this chapter is to give a minimal first-hand experience of doing so, before teaching more convenient methods.

 Don't feel the need to *remember* all the commands.
 Just play around with the debugger as explained below a bit.

-## Installing the debugger

-Install LLDB in MSYS2: `pacman -S mingw-w64-clang-x86_64-lldb`. *([Why not the official Clang installer?](/tooling/articles/why_not_official_clang_installer.md))*

-Confirm that it works by running `lldb --version`.

-Or if you prefer GDB, install it using `pacman -S mingw-w64-clang-x86_64-gdb` and check it with `gdb --version`.

-(⚠ Those installation commands assume you've been following the previous chapters of the tutorial as is.
-If you've configured MSYS2 in some other manner, you might need to pick a different version of LLDB/GDB, since MSYS2 provides multiple.
-Consult [this page](./variations/determining_msys2_env.md) for more details, or follow the tutorial from the beginning, reinstalling everything exactly as recommended.)

 ## Using the debugger